nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/additional-ui-frameworks/nuxeo-android-connector/nuxeo-layout-in-android.md

 // get the layout definition for the current document.
 NuxeoLayout layout = nls.getLayout(this, getCurrentDocument(), layoutContainer, getMode());
 ```

 `LayoutMode` argument can be create/edit/view.

-When you wan to change back the modifications to the document :
+When you wan to change back the modifications to the document:

 ```
 Document doc = getCurrentDocument();
 layout.applyChanges(doc);
 ```

 Because some widgets can start new `Activity`, the activity responsible to handle the display of the form will need to implment some additional callback.

 ```
 @Override
 protected void onActivityResult(int requestCode, int resultCode, Intent data) {
 	layout.onActivityResult(requestCode, resultCode, data);
 	super.onActivityResult(requestCode, resultCode, data);
 }
 ```

 See sample code and base classes for more details.